-Recently, I’ve spotted more mixed-color dining room and kitchen chairs in a surprisingly wide variety of styles, perhaps as an antidote to all-white interiors which are so universally appealing they have become as predictable as the moon – you know you will see them no matter what.
+Recently, I’ve spotted more mixing of chair color in dining rooms and kitchens.
+What’s surprising is the wide variety of styles used for this musical chair approach.
+Perhaps the mixed hues are an antidote to all-white interiors which are so universally appealing they have become as predictable as the moon – you know you will see them no matter what.
 Six years ago, when I chose this option for our country house, I did it to keep things casual.
-Today, thanks in large part to modern furniture designers the idea is gaining traction which makes me think that chairs with prints are not far behind.
+Today, modern furniture designs have adopted the idea for everything from DIY repurposed salvage chairs to a rainbow approach to Eames.

 The logic behind mixing chair color goes in a couple of directions.
 You can pick the same chairs in different colors.
 Or, in the mix-and-match cottage tradition create the look by using different chairs within a limited color palette.